alxp12/golangcode-site/content/posts/2018-06-30-base-64-encode-decode.md

   - decode
 ---

-The example below shows to how to encode and then subsequently decode a string using base 64.
-We use the `encoding/base64` package to do this, which takes in and returns a byte array into it's encode and decode methods.
+The example below shows to how to encode and then subsequently decode a string using [base 64](https://en.wikipedia.org/wiki/Base64).
+Doing this has many uses, one of which to safely encode byte data in structures like JSON.

+We use the [`encoding/base64`](https://golang.org/pkg/encoding/base64/) package to do this, which takes in and returns a byte array into it's `EncodeToString` and `DecodeString` methods.

 ```go
 package main